Why I no longer weigh or measure my clients

 If this resonates with you, I just want you to know that you’re not alone.
 And there is help.

-If you’re looking for a fitness program that has zero focus on weight loss, I would love for you to check out my Strong at Home Membership here.
+If you’re looking for a support in your fitness journey with zero focus on weight loss, I would love to work with you.

 About the Author